ben-maclaurin/benmaclaurin.com/content/post/tailscale-obsidian-syncthing.md

 Both target and destination devices need to be connected to Syncthing and Tailscale for synchronisation to work.
 Fortunately for me, I have a spare Raspberry Pi that runs on my home network.
 This acts as an intermediary, allowing for resyncs between devices at anytime.

+## Update 28/10/2022

+I have since switched from Obsidian to GNU Emacs and org-mode.